Free SLA Uptime Calculator

 Frequently Asked Questions

-How is SLA uptime calculated?
+How is SLA uptime percentage calculated?

-Does planned maintenance count as downtime?
+Does planned maintenance count as SLA downtime?